monsieurbiz/sylius-setup/README.md

 ## Install Sylius plugins

-After installing Sylius, you can install the plugins you need: `castor sylius:plugins`
+After installing Sylius, you can install the plugins you need: `castor sylius:plugins:install`.

+You can find the list of all plugins available using `castor sylius:plugins:list`.

 ### Themes